A topic from the subject of Organic Chemistry in Chemistry.

 Introduction

-Amino acids are organic compounds that contain both amino and carboxylic acid functional groups.
-They are the basic building blocks of proteins and play a critical role in various biological processes.
+Amino acids are organic compounds containing both amino (-NH2) and carboxylic acid (-COOH) functional groups.
+They are the fundamental building blocks of proteins and play crucial roles in numerous biological processes.

 Structure of Amino Acids

-Amino acids have a general structure consisting of a central carbon atom (α-carbon) bonded to an amino group (-NH2), a carboxylic acid group (-COOH), a hydrogen atom (-H), and a side chain (-R).
-The side chain varies among different amino acids and determines their unique chemical properties.
+The general structure of an amino acid consists of a central carbon atom (α-carbon) bonded to an amino group (-NH2), a carboxyl group (-COOH), a hydrogen atom (-H), and a variable side chain (R-group).
+This side chain differs among the various amino acids and dictates their unique chemical properties.
+The α-carbon is chiral (except for glycine), leading to optical isomers (L and D forms).
+In biological systems, the L-isomers are predominantly found.

 Classification of Amino Acids

-Amino acids are classified into two main types:
+Amino acids are primarily classified into two categories:

-• Proteinogenic Amino Acids: Found in proteins and encoded by the genetic code (20 amino acids)
+• Proteinogenic Amino Acids: These 20 amino acids are incorporated into proteins during translation and are encoded by the genetic code.

 Properties of Amino Acids

-• Amphoteric Nature: Can act as both acids and bases
+• Amphoteric Nature: They can act as both acids (donating a proton from the -COOH group) and bases (accepting a proton on the -NH2 group).

-• Zwitterion Formation: In aqueous solutions, amino acids exist as zwitterions, where the amino group is protonated and the carboxylic acid group is deprotonated
+• Zwitterion Formation: In aqueous solutions, amino acids typically exist as zwitterions—molecules with both positive and negative charges—where the amino group is protonated (-NH3+) and the carboxyl group is deprotonated (-COO-).

 Protein Structure

-Proteins are composed of amino acids linked together by peptide bonds.
 The arrangement and sequence of amino acids determine the structure and function of proteins.
-Proteins exist in four main structural levels:
+There are four main levels of protein structure:

-• Quaternary Structure: Association of multiple polypeptide chains to form functional proteins
+• Quaternary Structure: The arrangement of multiple polypeptide chains (subunits) to form a functional protein complex.

 Protein Function

-Proteins perform a wide range of functions in biological systems, including:
+Proteins perform a vast array of functions in living organisms:

 Experiment: Ninhydrin Test for Amino Acids